tsedio/tsed/docs/docs/filters.md

 # Filters

-Filters feature lets you create a custom decorators that will be used on the methods parameters like @@BodyParams@@ or @@Locals@@.
+Filters feature lets you create custom decorators that will be used on the methods parameters like @@BodyParams@@ or @@Locals@@.

 ### Example

-This example show you, how you can implement a filter and decorator to use these, on a method Controller.
+This example shows you how you can implement a filter and decorator to use these, on a method Controller.
 In this case, we need to retrieve the body content from an Express.Request.

 So to do that, you must create a class and annotate it with the @@Filter@@